greenvulcano/sibylla-documentation/_pages/home.md

   - image_path: /assets/images/sibylla-feature-a.png
     alt: "Collect and store data"
     title: "Collect and store data"
-    excerpt: "Data from sensors can be stored on the edge, depending on the acquisition frequency, in raw format"
+    excerpt: "All data coming from sensors or elaborated by the platform can be stored in a durable and safe place"
     url: "/docs/home/collect_and_store_data"
     btn_class: "btn--primary"
     btn_label: "Learn more"